 This is a reminiscence by one of us Maciste boys, with just a hint of wistful reflection:

 It was early summer, 1973.
 The sky was a piercing, cloudless blue.
 The air was crisp and cool.
 A perfect day for a couple of eight-year-old boys to play outside.
 Not a chance.
 Mom had the car and I wanted to go to the movies!
 So I called my buddy Dave up and off we went to the neighborhood Mann's Fox Theater to see a matineé of CHARLOTTE’S WEB!

 Now, I had seen CHARLOTTE’S WEB about ten times already and wouldn’t've minded seeing it twenty more.
 I loved the cheery tunes, the lively, funny characters and sequences --

 -- Templeton the Rat’s carnival gorgefest was a particular favorite --

 -- and the wonderful upbeat message about friendship and perseverance during the tough times in life.

-This particular afternoon, my mom could only drop us off at the theater, so Warren’s mom would have to pick us up.
-Turned out, his mom couldn't get us until a couple of hours after CHARLOTTE’S WEB was over... so... naturally... the only thing Warren and I could do was see the movie that was playing immediately following the kid’s matineé... and that movie was something called EMPEROR OF THE NORTH POLE!
+This particular afternoon, my mom could only drop us off at the theater, so Dave’s mom would have to pick us up.
+Turned out, his mom couldn't get us until a couple of hours after CHARLOTTE’S WEB was over... so... naturally... the only thing Dave and I could do was see the movie that was playing immediately following the kid’s matineé... and that movie was something called EMPEROR OF THE NORTH POLE!